Press enter to see results or esc to cancel.

 Seoul's Myeong-dong: Bustling Jung-gu Delight

-You will also need health insurance when you first arrive because it can take a number of months to receive your Alien Resident Card which allows you to enroll in the National Health Insurance.
+You will also need health insurance when you first arrive because it can take a number of months to receive your Alien Resident Card, which allows you to enroll in National Health Insurance.

 American retirees need to be aware that to obtain retirement pensions from the South Korean government, you must have made minimum contributions for the minimum time span.
 There are special exceptions through the Social Security Agreement.